 - Ask your doctor about exercises you can do before surgery.
 If you are having a hip or knee replacement, strengthening your upper body will make it easier to use crutches or a walker after surgery.
 Isometric exercises can help maintain the strength of your leg muscles.
 In addition, ask about the exercises that will be prescribed after surgery.
 If you become familiar with the exercises now, you will be ready to perform them after surgery.

 Plan for Your Homecoming

 Joint replacement is major surgery and your recovery will take several weeks, but there are steps you can take now to make your time at home safer and more comfortable:

 - If you live alone or have special needs, consider having a friend or family member stay with you for several days after surgery.
 If that is not possible, consider going to a specialized rehabilitation facility after discharge from the hospital.
 Your doctor can suggest appropriate places to consider.
 Although you may not be able to make a reservation at the facility, you can tour it and meet the staff before your surgery.
 This familiarity will make you feel more comfortable when you arrive at the facility.

 - If you do the cooking, make double batches of everything for a week or two before your surgery.
 Freeze half, and you'll have two weeks of ready-made meals when you get home.
 If you do not cook, stock up on ready-made foods that you enjoy.

 - While you are in the kitchen (and in other rooms, as well), place items you use regularly at arm level so you do not have to reach up or bend down.

-- Borrow a walker or pair of crutches to see how well you can maneuver through your home.
+- Borrow a walker, cane or crutches to see how well you can maneuver through your home.
 You may need to rearrange furniture or temporarily change rooms (make the living room your bedroom, for example).

 - Remove any throw or area rugs that could cause you to slip.
 Securely fasten electrical cords around the perimeter of the room.